AzogMugen/stack-versions-follower/README.md

 ## Todos

-- Check if collection (env) exists in the DB and create a new one if not
 - Manage configuration outside of code, not hard coded
 - Add datatables to filter results, fuzzy search mandatory
 - Add dropdown to select environment in the template